PeterJCLaw/sr-server-puppet/new-machine.md

          modified as follows:
        - `cookie_domain`, `server_name`: change `sr-vm` for `studentrobotics.org`
-       - `ldap_password`: change to the actual LDAP password for the anon user
+       - `ldap_password`: change to the actual LDAP password for the anon user (see the following step, related to the production configuration for choosing that password)

      - `mcfs/ticket.key`; see <https://github.com/srobo/tickets#ticket-generation>
        for how to generate this.
 (Note: this _may_ need to be the same file as